Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # Results

-The primary discrepancy units reported in this note are angular sky errors, derived from `CDELT` and expressed in milliarcseconds or arcseconds as appropriate.
+The primary discrepancy units reported in this note are angular sky errors, expressed in milliarcseconds or arcseconds as appropriate.
 Pixel errors are kept as secondary units because they are the quantities reported directly by the validator.
-For the `CAR` surface-map case, the corresponding angular map units are derived from the linear scale matrix `PC * CDELT`.

 ## FITS projections